open-source-education/junior-automation-tester/436a9024/readme.md

 4. Click button with icon plus (+)
 5. Enter product data (name, description, price and image)
 6. Click ADD button
-7. Verify that the product was added
+7. Verify that the product was added in the list of results

 ### (+) Verify product search